A Three-Operator Splitting Scheme Derived from Three-Block ADMM: Concluding Remarks

 {\bf Acknowledgements} The authors are grateful to the Purdue-India partnership program to make the collaboration possible. \\

 {\bf Author Contributions} All authors have contributed to the conception and design of the study, analysis, and numerical tests.
 The manuscript was mainly written and edited by AA and XZ.
+The numerical tests were mainly performed by JL and XZ.
 All authors read and approved the final manuscript. \\

 {\bf Funding} Anshika acknowledges a Science and Engineering Research Board-Overseas Visiting Doctoral Fellowship, Purdue-India partnership, with file number SB/S9/Z-03/2017-II (2022).
 X. Zhang is supported by NSF DMS-2208515.
 D. Ghosh acknowledges the financial support of the research grants MATRICS (MTR/2021/000696) and Core Research Grant (CRG/2022/001347) by the Science and Engineering Research Board, India. \\